First Steps to Recovery workshops

 To help support you to take those first steps, we have turned our popular self-guided e-course into a series of interactive workshops.

 Designed with the help of people who have recovered, the workshops are ideal if you are in the early stages of an eating disorder and will provide an interactive and informative experience in which you’ll be encouraged to reflect on what recovery really means for you.
-You’ll also have the opportunity to share your own thoughts and feelings with others with similar experiences in a safe space.
+You’ll also have the opportunity to connect with others with similar experiences in a safe space.

 - Inspire hope and belief in recovery.

-- Help you to explore the concept of recovery; identify the different stages and reducing anxiety and apprehension about it.
+- Help you to explore the concept of recovery; identify the different stages and reduce anxiety and apprehension.

-- Motivate you to act and take the first steps towards recovery.
+- Motivate you to take the first steps towards recovery.

-- Enable you to take action by setting goals.
+- Enable you to take action by setting personal goals.